How Fiber Laser Welding Works

 The advantages and benefits of this process

-So, what are the benefits to fiber laser welding?
+So, what are the benefits to of the laser welding process?
 As we have previously examined, there are five main benefits offered to the user:

 - Ultimate precision – you can achieve a high level of accuracy and control

 - Creating complicated joints – Fiber lasers can create complicated joints which other traditional welding techniques are unable to do

 - Low level of heat – This process uses a low heat application, which minimises any damage which could otherwise have been caused to the components or materials

 - Consistent welds – Consistent and repeatable welds can be made, and it is a much faster process than more traditional techniques

 - High strength welds – As well as consistent welds, you will find that these joints are also high in strength too